//= $dist_path ?> //= $dist_path ?> //= $dist_path ?>

 The Fresenius logo is an abstract design based on deer antlers.
-It’s linked to the name of a drugstore in Frankfurt which has belonged to the Fresenius family since the 18th century: the stag apothecary (or “Hirsch-Apotheke” in German).
+It’s linked to the name of a pharmacy in Frankfurt which has belonged to the Fresenius family since the 18th century: the stag pharmacy (or “Hirsch-Apotheke” in German).
 In 1912, the owner, a certain Dr. Eduard Fresenius, started producing his own medicines.
 In 1939, deer antlers were registered as the official company logo.
 Although the logo has changed over the years to reflect contemporary design, its deer antler origins are still evident in the Fresenius logo of today.

 We are currently the only company registered twice on the German stock index, the DAX.
 Fresenius SE & Co.
 KGaA and Fresenius Medical Care are both listed on the German leading index and rank among the biggest German companies quoted on the stock exchange.
 Fresenius is also the biggest health care employer in Germany.

 Fresenius celebrated on October 1, 2012 its 100th birthday!
 On this occasion, a grand gala with more than 1,000 guests was organized, in which even German Chancellor Angela Merkel gave a speech.